 , and was a writer for Saturday Night Live

 between 1984-85, without much success.
-Most of the sketches he wrote were either left to rot in the dress rehearsal tapings or not even considered for broadcast.
+Most of the sketches he wrote were either aired after Weekend Update (which is where a lot of mildly funny and/or experimental sketches [i.e., the short films — at least until Andy Samberg's Digital Shorts broke that rule] go), left to rot in the dress rehearsal tapings, or not even considered for broadcast.
 Prior to his unhappy stint on SNL

 , Larry David was a cast member on the ABC knock-off of Saturday Night Live

-(which was when he first met Michael Richards — the actor who would later be known as Cosmo Kramer).
+(which was where he first met Michael Richards — the actor who would later be known as Cosmo Kramer).